OGRECave/ogre-next/Docs/src/manual/Scripts/compositor.md

 ```

 Ogre creates two textures:
   1. The MSAA surface.
 Generally you don't have direct access to it.
 This one occupies 1920x1080x4x4 = 31.64MB
   2. The implicitly resolved texture which can be used for sampling.
 This one occupies 1920x1080x4 = 7.91MB

-StoreActions control when the texture is resolved:
+[StoreActions](@ref CompositorPass_store_all) control when the texture is resolved.
- * Store: Do not resolve.
-Useful if you have to interrupt rendering to a RenderTarget, switch to another RenderTarget, and come back to continue rendering; asuming you didn't need to sample from this texture (to fetch what has been rendered so far)
- * MultisampleResolve: Always resolve the texture once we're done rendering,
- and we do not care about the contents of the MSAA surface.
-This flag won't work on non-MSAA textures and will raise an exception.
-You should not continue rendering to this texture after this, unless you clear it.
- * StoreAndMultisampleResolve: Always resolve the texture once we're done rendering,
- and we do care about the contents of the MSAA surface.
- It is valid to use this flag without an MSAA texture.
- This flag is mostly meant for explicit-resolve textures as Ogre users have no way of accessing MSAA contents.
-However it may be useful if you need to interrupt rendering to a RenderTarget, switch to another RenderTarget while also sampling what has been rendered so far, and then come back to continue rendering to MSAA.
- * StoreOrResolve: This is the compositor's default.
-It behaves like 'Store' if the texture is not MSAA.
-It behaves like 'MultisampleResolve' if the texture is MSAA.

 Implicitly resolved textures is how Ogre traditionally worked before Ogre 2.2
 Ogre 2.1 tried to implement this but it was very basic and often broken.

 ## Ogre + MSAA with Explicit Resolves {#MSAAExplicitResolves}